No, GRE scores are not required.

-The admissions review process involves an evaluation of each application in four broad areas: education preparation, work experience, personal statement and recommendations.
-The advanced standing program application process also involves an interview and timed case analysis.
+The admissions review process involves an evaluation of each application in four broad areas: education preparation, work experience, professional statement of intent and recommendations.
+The advanced standing option application process also involves an interview and timed case analysis.

 You will be notified of our admission decision by the School of Social Work via email to the account you provided on your application.
 You will then be notified by the Graduate Admissions via regular postal mail to the address you provided on your application.

-The program’s national ranking; the reputation of the school’s faculty based on its research/scholarship; faculty emphasis on student advising; mentorship; and the excellence in classroom and field instruction are the things most often identified by current students and alumni.
+The program’s national ranking; the reputation of the school’s faculty based on its research/scholarship; student advising; mentorship; and the excellence in classroom and field instruction are the things most often identified by current students and alumni.

 Yes!
 Our Peer Mentors are current M.S.W. students who were recently in a position similar to what you are experiencing now.